barra1212/pixelphoto/README.md

 All these environment variables to be added as Config Vars to Heroku App before deployment.
 This code is #commented out# of deployed settings.py file.

-A new database configuration was added to settings.py file for in production and deployed states.
+A new database configuration was added to settings.py file for in development and deployed states.
 If the database is present in the environment (i.e. PostgreSQL on Heroku), then it is used.
-If not, then the App reverts to use the local production SQLite3 database.
+If not, then the App reverts to use the local development SQLite3 database.

 ![Local/Live Database Configuration](documentation/database.png)

 It is essential to `python3 manage.py createsuperuser` and `python3 manage.py makemigrations` and `python3 manage.py migrate` on first use of this new live database.

 IMPORTANT

+This Django App will require a number of dependencies in order to work.
+Use the command `pip install -r requirements.txt` to list them and in turn have them installed in the environment during deployment.

 Heroku web applications require a `Procfile`